It doesn’t get easier than this.

-The Thanksgiving feast, holiday parties, carry-in lunches at work and the special homemade ‘treats’ that make their way into your life at this time of year may tempt you to look for a way to undo all of the damage overeating and drinking is doing … [Read More...]
+The Thanksgiving feast, holiday parties, carry-in lunches at work and the special homemade ‘treats’ that make their way into your life at this time of year may tempt you to look for a way to undo all of the damage overeating and drinking is doing to … [Read More...]

 Coffee gets credit for being a beverage loaded with anti-oxidants that can help prevent Parkinson’s and Alzheimer’s disease, fatty liver disease and even some cancers.
-Green tea, also considered one of the world’s healthiest drinks, tends to … [Read More...]
+Green tea, also considered one of the world’s healthiest drinks, tends to take … [Read More...]

 "Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend." -- Melody … [Read More...]

 Getting to the gym can be a challenge.
 Going out for to bike or run can be even more of one if you live in areas of the globe that experience winter.
 I’m constantly looking for effective (free) workouts on YouTube.
-I guess you could say it is … [Read More...]
+I guess you could say it is one … [Read More...]

 If you love fried rice but worry about the oils and additives that often accompany the versions that you get from some of the popular restaurant chains, you can make your own at home and control the calories and ingredients.
 This fried rice recipe … [Read More...]

 If you roll your eyes at studies that tell you what to eat and what not to eat so that you can live a long, healthy, happy, prosperous life, get ready to roll.
 Researchers have completed a study that was designed to determine if sugar is really … [Read More...]